Shukoor100/CH592/README.md

 # CH592
-CH592 Library by Abdul Shukoor
+CH592 Library by Abdul Shukoor.
+This is a basic Getting Started with CH592 Library

 # How to use:
 This Library is based on Linux OS.
 First you have to download MounRiver Studio Toolchain.